Benny-/android-accessory-protocol-bridge/README.md

 ## Accessory

 The Accessory map contains two eclipse/autotool project.
-Both contain a INSTALL file detailing installing instructions.
+Run `./autogen.sh` to bootstrap the autotools projects.
+Both projects contain a genertic INSTALL file detailing further installing instructions.
 The payloads map contains applications who have a d-bus interface, these applications are used for testing and demonstration purposes.

 - /Accessory/AndroidAccessory
 - /Accessory/AAP-Bridge
-- /Accessory/Payloads/
+- /Accessory/Payloads

 AAP-Bridge managed the communication from android and the d-bus on the local system.
 It uses AndroidAccessory for the communication between the Android system.
 AndroidAccessory is a Library which implements the android accessory protocol on Linux.